 With the exception of the Accounting courses, second years courses can be taken in any order.
 Each course can be taken in either fall or spring.

-2nd year Fall Semester 2nd year Spring Semester GE General Education Elective 3 GEN2510 Principles of Ethics 3 FIN2106 Business Macroeconomics 3 FIN2105 Business Microeconomics 3 MGT3001 Principles of Management 3 MKT3130 Principles of Marketing 3 ACC2102 Financial Accounting I 3 FIN3121 Principles of Finance 3 OPM3011 Decision Techniques and Tools 3 ACC2201 Management Accounting I 3 · · Total 15 Total 15
+2 nd Year Fall Semester

+GE General Education Elective 3

+FIN2106 Business Macroeconomics 3

+MGT3001 Principles of Management 3

+ACC2102 Financial Accounting I 3

+OPM3011 Decision Techniques and Tools 3

+Total 15